AlexandreDecan/sismic/docs/stories.rst

 Reproducible scenarios
 ======================

-While events can be sent to an interpreter using its ``send`` method, it can be very convenient to define and store scenarios, ie. sequences or traces of events, that can control the execution of a statechart.
+While events can be sent to an interpreter using its :py:meth:`~sismic.interpreter.Interpreter.queue` method, it can be very convenient to define and store scenarios, ie. sequences or traces of events, that can control the execution of a statechart.

 Such scenarios are called *stories* in sismic, and can be used to accurately reproduce the execution of a statechart.